-In 1878 he bought two newspaper companies and merged them into one as the St. Louis Post-Dispatch.
-By 1883, he was a wealthy man and purchased the New York World, a failing paper, for $346,000.
-In order to turn a profit and generate excitement he emphasized sensationalism and scandal in its pages, a strategy which turned around the paper’s sales but likely didn’t earn it any prestige among more refined circles.
-Under Pulitzer’s ownership, the New York World became the largest paper in the country, and was the chief rival of Hearst’s paper, the New York Journal.
-In 1884, he served in the U.S House of Representatives, but quit his term midway to focus on the demands of his newspaper business.
-Eventually the World declined and closed in 1931, long after after Pulitzer’s death.
+In 1878, he bought two newspaper companies, eventually merging them as the St. Louis Post-Dispatch.
+By 1883, he was now a wealthy man and he purchased the New York World, a failing newspaper for $346,000.
+In order to turn a profit and generate excitement he emphasized sensationalism and scandal in its pages, a strategy that improved the paper’s sales but likely didn’t earn it any prestige among more refined circles.
+Under Pulitzer’s ownership, the New York World became the largest newspaper in the country, even becoming the chief rival of Hearst’s newspaper, the New York Journal.
+In 1884, Pulitzer served as a Congressman in the U.S House of Representatives, but he soon quit his term before completion in order to focus on the demands of his newspaper business.
+Eventually, the World and its readership declined.
+It closed in 1931, long after after Pulitzer’s death.

-In his later years, Pulitzer struggled with depression, blindness, and acute noise sensitivity.
-On a boat trip to one of his homes in Georgia, Pulitzer stopped in Charleston.
-While his German secretary read aloud to him about King Louis XI of France, he muttered “Softly, quite softly” and passed away.
+In his later years, Mr. Pulitzer struggled with depression, blindness, and acute noise sensitivity.
+On a boat trip traveling to one of his homes in Georgia, Pulitzer stopped in Charleston, South Carolina.
+While his German secretary read aloud to him stories about King Louis XI of France, he muttered “Softly, quite softly” and he passed away.
 He died in 1911 at the age of 64.